rachel-rice/rachel-rice/README.md

   </a> -->
 </p>

-A full-stack software engineer with a passion for creating efficient solutions to complex problems.
+A full-stack software engineer with a passion for finding solutions to complex problems.